elunna/nerfhack-changelog/README.md

 * Rings of shock resistance protect fragile items in your inventory from physical damage when worn.

 #### Bones files trimming
-* When bones files are left, a random selection of items are subject to shuddering or polymorph.
-Do not depend on the dumplog for accurate results!
+* When bones files are left, a random selection of items are subject to shuddering.
 * Items that grant wishes will be converted to non-magical equivalents.
 * Magic markers are converted to athames.
 * Quest artifacts cannot be left in bones, they revert to ordinary objects.